Tj-Tracy/LittleSpeak/README.md

-# SecretChat
+# LittleSpeak
-Because I want my code.
-I wrote it after all.
+A tiny chat app I wrote for fun